rpuig2001/CDM/README.md

     - ![#BE0000](https://img.shields.io/badge/-BE0000) ``A`` -> Flight connected while airborne.
     - (No message means, pilot did not comply!)

-- Column EvSlot: It  show ctots provided by slots file (slots.txt).
+- Column EvSlot: It  show ctots provided by slots (Slots url config).
   - Functions:
     - ``Add Event CTOT as MAN CTOT`` -> Set the CTOT of the tfc as a Manual CTOT (For events such as CTL or CTP) - (CTOT will only be set when CTOTs where TSAT>now+5min).
   - Colors: